Mairead McGuinness: Member of the European Parliament, 2004–2020

-In early 2004, McGuinness declared her intention to seek a nomination for the European Parliament election for Fine Gael.
-This followed speculation linking her to a similar move for the Progressive Democrats.
+In early 2004, McGuinness declared her intention to seek a nomination for the European Parliament election for Fine Gael, following speculation linking her to running for the Progressive Democrats.
 At the selection convention in February 2004, she was selected to run alongside Avril Doyle.
-This proved controversial, as it was widely expected that Fine Gael could win only one of the three seats in the East constituency.
+This proved controversial, as Fine Gael insiders believed they could win only one of the three seats in the East constituency.
 However, a stronger than expected performance from Fine Gael in the election saw both women being elected.

-McGuinness has been appointed to serve on several European Parliament committees, including the Committee on Agriculture and Rural Development and the delegation for relations with Australia and New Zealand] McGuinness is a substitute member of the Committee on the Environment, Public Health and Food Safety, the Committee on Petitions and the delegation for relations with China.
+During her time in parliament, McGuinness served on several European Parliament committees, including the Committee on Agriculture and Rural Development and the delegation for relations with Australia and New Zealand.
+She was a substitute member of the Committee on the Environment, Public Health and Food Safety, the Committee on Petitions and the delegation for relations with China.

-She was a Fine Gael candidate for the Louth constituency at the 2007 general election, but was not elected.
+McGuiness was a Fine Gael candidate for the Louth constituency at the 2007 general election, but was not elected.
 She was re-elected on the first count at the 2009 European election, topping the poll with 25.7% of the first preference votes.

 In April 2011, McGuinness announced that she wished to run for President of Ireland and would seek the Fine Gael party nomination for the 2011 presidential election.

+During the campaign, McGuinness refused to reveal her MEP expense and allowance claims.

 In July 2011, she was defeated for the nomination by Gay Mitchell.

 At the 2014 European election, she was re-elected to the European Parliament for the new Midlands–North-West constituency.